xonq/mycotools/mycotools/README.md

 # INSTALL
 ## 1) Install miniconda3
 Miniconda3 is an environment manager that allows you to install your own `python` and isolate it from the system `python`.
+Type `yes` at the end to run `conda init`.
 Pay attention to the installation if you want to install to a specific path (e.g. `~/software/miniconda3`- make sure to include `miniconda3`).
 This keeps your home folder from getting cluttered.

 ```
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh > ~/miniconda3.sh
-bash ~/miniconda3.sh -y
+bash ~/miniconda3.sh
 ```

 If you are using the Ohio Supercomputer, or are having problems with initializing `conda`, run this to autostart your conda environment upon login: